Customization APIs

 - If your organization is registered on Kentik's EU cluster, use api.kentik.eu in place of api.kentik.com in the URL above.

-The parameters to be changed are passed into the call with a JSON populator object that contains only the fields (name:value pairs) that are to be updated.
-The following example shows the populator object that would be used to update the port that the populator should look to match:
+The parameters to be updated are included in a JSON populator object with only the fields to be changed.
+The following example shows an update to the port number:

 {